 When it comes to precision-based AR-15 stocks, it’s tough to find a more modular and precision-oriented option than the Luth MBA-1 stock.
 It’s not cheap by any means, but if you want one of the best stocks out there, the Luth is tough to beat.
 It allows for independent adjustment for length of pull and cheek weld.
 These adjustments can be very precise and guided to make the stock fit the shooter.

 Lockup is obviously critical, and it’s tight.
 It’s not going to shift, even fractionally between shots.
 Once the stock sits in place, it stays in place.
-This ensures your shot after shot performance remains consistent.
+This ensures your shot-after-shot performance remains consistent.
 This isn’t an uber fancy tactical stock made for clearing rooms, but for a true precision-based AR, and the design reflects that in size and weight.

 Best AR-15 Handguards

-The best AR-15 Hardguards are;
+The best AR-15 Handguards are;

 Magpul MOE SL